Although closely related by responsibilities, seizure response dogs and seizure alert dogs are not the same. So what are the differences?

 What is a Seizure Response Dog?

-A seizure response dog (also known as a seizure assist dog) helps its handler immediately following a seizure.
+A seizure response dog (also known as a seizure assist dog) is a specific type of service dog that helps its handler immediately following a seizure.

 These dogs can stay close to the individual for the duration of the seizure, press an emergency alert button, notify a family member of the seizure, fetch a phone or medication, offer comfort, and more.
 These dogs are highly trained and are capable of opening doors, turning lights on, and preventing injuries.